When looking for compassion from others, choose the right people to connect with.

 This friend will just be disappointed in your imperfections.

-Avoid the friend who is so uncomfortable with vulnerability that he scolds you.
+Avoid the friend who is so uncomfortable with vulnerability that they scold you.

 Or, he may look for someone else to blame for the situation.
 Either way, you won’t be getting the compassion you need.